-- Create custom audiences by including data on consumer shopping and other behavior.
+- Create custom audiences by including data on consumer shopping habits and other behaviors.

 Geotargeting advertising also relies on location targeting.
 This gives additional insight into how customers behave in particular localities.
 Here’s what’s included in GroundTruth’s location targeting service:

-- On-premise mobile location targeting.
-This geomarketing tool lets you know where your customers are.
-This lets you adapt your geotargeting advertising campaigns depending on whether your audience is nearby, in the parking lot, or in your store.
+- On-premise mobile location targeting: A geomarketing tool that lets you know where your customers are.
+This tool can adapt your geotargeting advertising campaigns depending on whether your audience is nearby, in the parking lot, or in your store.

-- Neighborhoods, which relies on demographic and visitation behavior within an area to show the right promotions.
+- Neighborhood targeting: Ad technology that relies on demographic and visitation behavior within an area to show the right promotions.

-- Geotargeting technology can help marketers win more business and improve relationships with their customers.
-Because it’s based on customer behavior, marketers can understand and meet their customers’ needs, resulting in greater engagement with campaigns.
+- Geotargeting technology can help marketers win more business and improve customer relationships.
+Because it’s based on customer behavior, marketers can understand and meet their customers’ needs, resulting in greater campaign engagement.

-- Geotargeting is particularly effective for increasing online traffic, as well as foot traffic to a store.
+- Geotargeting is particularly effective for increasing online traffic and foot traffic.

 - Using location data is proven to make marketing campaigns 80% more effective.
 If you know where potential customers hang out, it’s easy to show them the right promotions at the right time.

-Ulta Beauty used geotargeting to boost the effectiveness of new store openings.
-The beauty retailer leveraged Location Audiences and Behavioral Audiences to reach potential customers who were near competitor stores and would be most interested in learning about new stores.
+- Ulta Beauty used geotargeting to boost the effectiveness of new store openings.
+The beauty retailer leveraged location and behavioral insights to reach potential customers who were near competitor shops and would be most interested in learning about new stores.
 Stores supported with GroundTruth’s location insights outperformed the others, reaching their weekly visitation targets 43% faster than other stores.

-Toyota leveraged GroundTruth’s Neighborhood and Location Audience data to identify audiences most likely to shop for a new car, and to encourage them to visit nearby auto dealerships.
-The campaign resulted in 1,200 visits to specific dealerships, and additional visits to smaller dealerships not targeted in the geotargeting advertising campaign.
+- Toyota leveraged GroundTruth’s neighborhood and location data to identify audiences most likely to shop for a new car and to encourage them to visit nearby auto dealerships.
+The campaign resulted in 1,200 visits to specific dealerships and additional visits to smaller dealerships not targeted in the geotargeting advertising efforts.

-Warrior Sports used Visit Optimization and behavioral audience targeting to allocate media spend to tactics that were driving visitation.
-The company was able to reach and engage an audience of fitness enthusiasts.
-The month-long campaign drove 33% more visits to specific retail locations than the previous campaign approach.
+- Warrior Sports used visit optimization and behavioral audience targeting to allocate its media budget to tactics that drove visitation rates.
+Through reaching and engaging an untapped audience of fitness enthusiasts, the month-long campaign earned 33% more visits to specific retail locations than the previous campaign approach.